SrijanCherupally/rocketPredictor/README.md

 - Email and password sign-in
 - Account verification emails
 - Securely storing flights and preferences
-- Keeping each user’s records private
+- Keeping each user's records private
 - Updating the app when the same account is used on another device

 The database setup is saved in [`supabase/migrations/0001_cloud_workspace.sql`](supabase/migrations/0001_cloud_workspace.sql).